NVIDIA/clara-dicom-adapter/docs/api/rest/inference.md

 > Please refer to [ACR's Platform-Model Communication for AI](https://www.acrdsi.org/-/media/DSI/Files/ACR-DSI-Model-API.pdf)
 > for more information.

+> [!IMPORTANT]
+> For input and output connections that require credentials, please ensure that all the connections are secured and encrypted.

 ### Parameters

 Please see the [InferenceRequest](xref:Nvidia.Clara.DicomAdapter.API.Rest.InferenceRequest) class